 Internship Opportunities at the Cleveland U.S. Export Assistance Center

 We accept applications on a continual basis throughout the year.
 Internships are normally available for the summer, fall and spring semesters.
-The application deadline for Fall 2013 internships is June 15, 2013.
+The application deadline for Spring 2015 internships is December 2, 2014.

 The Commercial Service Internship Experience